HI-Bio

 Grant in 2012

-The Museum of Science, founded in 1830, is one of the largest science centers in the world and the most visited cultural institution in New England, attracting over 1.5 million visitors annually.
-It offers a comprehensive exploration of science, technology, engineering, and math (STEM) through engaging programs and hundreds of interactive exhibits.
-Notable attractions include the Thomson Theater of Electricity, Charles Hayden Planetarium, Mugar Omni Theater, Gordon Current Science & Technology Center, 3-D Digital Cinema, and a Butterfly Garden.
-The Museum plays a significant role in education, reaching 25,000 teens globally through the Intel Computer Clubhouse Network and leading a National Science Foundation-funded initiative to enhance informal science education.
-Its acclaimed "Science Is an Activity" exhibit plan has received numerous NSF grants and has influenced science centers internationally.
-Additionally, the Museum's National Center for Technological Literacy® has developed engineering curricula that have benefited over 40,600 teachers and nearly 3 million students across the United States.
+The Museum of Science is one of the largest science centers globally and the most visited cultural institution in New England, attracting over 1.5 million visitors annually.
+Established in 1830, it was the first museum to integrate all scientific disciplines under one roof.
+The Museum features a variety of engaging programs and hundreds of interactive exhibits, including the Thomson Theater of Electricity, the Charles Hayden Planetarium, and the Mugar Omni Theater.
+Additionally, it operates the Gordon Current Science & Technology Center, a 3-D Digital Cinema, and a Butterfly Garden.
+The Museum actively engages with youth through initiatives like the Intel Computer Clubhouse Network, benefiting 25,000 teens worldwide.
+It also leads a significant National Science Foundation-funded initiative focused on nanoscale informal science education and has developed the "Science Is an Activity" exhibit plan, which has garnered numerous NSF grants and influenced science centers globally.
+Its National Center for Technological Literacy® provides engineering curricula that have reached over 40,600 teachers and nearly 3 million students across the United States.

 Vivoryon Therapeutics